Romulus Ciobanu

-Romulus Ciobanu (born 18 June 1977 in Pucioasa, Dâmbovița County) is a Romanian former football player.
-He played as a midfielder.
+Romulus Ciobanu (born 18 June 1977) is a Romanian former footballer who played as a midfielder.
 He is currently a coach.

-Club career
+Career

-Romulus Ciobanu began his youth career at Universitatea Craiova and made his debut at Cimentul Fieni, a team with which in 1998 he also managed to promote in Divizia B.
+Ciobanu was born in Pucioasa, Dâmbovița County.
+He began his youth career at Universitatea Craiova and made his debut at Cimentul Fieni, a team with which in 1998 he also managed to promote in Divizia B.

 After Cimentul Fieni he moved to Drobeta-Turnu Severin, a team with whom he also promoted in Divizia B.

-He made his debut in the Divizia A at 27 years old for Politehnica Timișoara where he played in the 2004/2005 season.
+He made his debut in the Divizia A at 27 years old for Politehnica Timișoara where he played in the 2004–05 season.